P r e s s K i t

 shattered any notions that the piccolo might be lacking in deep, expressive powers," flutist Christine Erlander Beard enjoys an active international career as a soloist, chamber artist and teacher.
 A passionate performer noted for her "great expressive tone and range" (Christopher Caliendo, composer) and her “...capacity to reveal the deep soul of a composition” (Martin Rokeach, composer), she has performed extensively across North America, South America and Europe, including fifteen conventions of the National Flute Association and three British Flute Society International Conventions, and regularly serves as a guest artist at flute festivals, most recent of which include the International Piccolo Festival (Italy), the Zodiac Festival (France), the Adams Flute Festival (The Netherlands), and international flute festivals in Costa Rica, Honduras, Peru, Ecuador, Guatemala, Portugal, and Spain, among others.
 Engagements for the 2020-2021 season (due to Covid-19) include virtual appearances for the Puerto Rico Flute Symposium, the XXXVI Festivales Internacional de Flautristas de Lima-Peru, the New Jersey Flute Fair, and the World Flutes Festival (Argentina).

 Devoted to chamber music, Christine regularly performs as a member of the Beard-Wolff Duo comprised of Beard and Brazilian guitarist-composer Daniel Wolff with whom she has toured in the USA, Brazil, and Europe.
-She is also a member of the recently formed Trio Fortutiío alongside cellist Rodrigo Alquati and pianist Catarina Domenici, also of Brazil, with whom she will concertize in Brazil in October 2019.
 Never missing an opportunity to collaborate, she is often seen sharing the stage with close friend and renowned Canadian flutist, Christopher Lee; and closer to home, Beard has recently joined forces with Nebraska-based musicians Hannah Weaver, Jamie Reimer and Stacie Haneline, with whom she enjoys exploring old and new repertoire for flute, soprano, percussion and piano.

 Passionate about collaborating with composers, Christine has commissioned and/or premiered dozens of new works from composers across the globe.
-Well known for her decade-long collaborations with British composer Matthew Smith, her most recent commissioning projects include joining consortiums for new music for flute by Amanda Harberg, and new piccolo compositions by Amanda Harberg, Jim Stephenson, and Daniel Wolff.
+Well known for her decade-long collaborations with British composer Matthew Smith, her most recent commissioning projects include joining consortiums for new music for flute by Samueel Zyman, Valerie Coleman and Amanda Harberg, and new piccolo compositions by Amanda Harberg, Jim Stephenson, and Daniel Wolff.
 During the 2019-2020 season, she premiered new works by American composers Jay Vosk, and David Loeb, along with the long-awaited Piccolo Sonata No. 5 by Matt Smith (UK).
-Her newest endeavor is to encourage music with social justice themes that inspire dialogue and social activism: #theflutistactivist initiative will bring forth three new pieces in 2020-2021: the first for flute and mixed media by Leanna Keith based on gun violence in the USA; and two works for piccolo and piano inspired by the USA’s southern border crisis by prominent composers who themselves immigrated to the United States: Herman Beeftink (The Netherlands) and Samuel Zyman (Mexico).
+Her newest endeavor is to encourage music with social justice themes that inspire dialogue and social activism: #theflutistactivist initiative will bring forth three new pieces in 2021-2022: the first for flute and mixed media by Leanna Keith based on gun violence in the USA; and two works for piccolo and piano inspired by the USA’s southern border crisis and on global warming by prominent composers Herman Beeftink and Samuel Zyman.

 In 2007, Beard founded the International Piccolo Symposium (www.piccolosymposium.com), an intense 4-day workshop held at the University of Nebraska at Omaha.
 The goal of IPS is to bring piccolo players and enthusiasts together from all over the world to learn about and discuss solo, chamber and orchestral music featuring the piccolo, and pedagogical issues specific to the piccolo, led by some of the world's leading piccolo players.
 A member of the NFA’s Piccolo Committee and Scholarship Committee, and a contributing editor for the NFA's The Flutist Quarterly, her pedagogical articles and columns have been published in Flute Talk, The Flutist Quarterly, Flutewise, and The Instrumentalist.

 Beard earned her MM and DMA in flute performance from The University of Texas at Austin where she was a student of Karl F. Kraber.
+Her undergraduate degree in flute performance was earned at Arkansas State University (Jonesboro) under the tutelage of Joe Bonner.
 She joined the faculty at the University of Nebraska at Omaha in 2002 where she was named UNO’s Outstanding Graduate Mentor in 2011, and was selected as UNO's recipient for its campus-wide Award for Distinguished Research of Creative activity in 2019.
 A regular substitute player with the Omaha Symphony, she was added to the Sankyo Flutes international artist roster in 2016, and also became a piccolo artist for Hernandez Flutes in 2017.
 Christine plays on a 5K-DT Sankyo flute with an 18K Sankyo headjoint, and on a Burkhart Elite Deluxe multi-trill piccolo paired with a Quebracho headjoint made by Julio Hernandez.

 Commissions & Premieres